mxashlynn/Parquet/Documentation/Parquet_API.md

 Used in computing thresholds.

-<a name='P-ParquetClassLibrary-Biomes-BiomeConfiguration-FluidThreshold'></a>
-### FluidThreshold `property`

-##### Summary

-3/4ths of a layers' worth of parquets must contribute to a fluid-based [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel').

 <a name='P-ParquetClassLibrary-Biomes-BiomeConfiguration-LandThreshold'></a>
 ### LandThreshold `property`

 ##### Summary

-1 and 1/4th of a layers' worth of parquets must contribute to a land-based [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel').
+How many of a layers' worth of parquets must contribute to a land-based [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel').

 <a name='P-ParquetClassLibrary-Biomes-BiomeConfiguration-LandThresholdFactor'></a>
 ### LandThresholdFactor `property`